Female Batterers, Male Victims

 This course will review the current research on female batterers.
-The course is comprised of four (4) articles and a list of resources concerning men who are in violent relationships.
+The course is comprised of four (4) articles, an audiotaped interview, and a list of resources concerning men who are in violent relationships.
 The first article identifies the existence of domestic violence by women and provides reasons that women give for their behavior.
 Articles two through four review the evidence for the incidence, style and impact of female violence against male partners.
 Impacts on Social Policy, Treatment Models and Law are also noted.
-The final text provides resources for men who are in violent relationships.
+These articles are followed by a brief interview with Meredith Watkins, MFT outlining diagnostic changes in the DSM-5 and the impact on course content.
+The final document provides resources for men who are in violent relationships.

 - Review the current research on female batterers.

 - Identify the common characteristics of female batterers.

 - Specify the dynamics in female perpetrator/male victim relationships.